MitchBarnett/wiki-bank-tag-integration/README.md

 The following typed in chat

 * "::btDrops imp" will tag all imp drops and add a bank tab for them.
-* "::btDrops metal_bars" will tag all metal bars and add a bank tab for them.
 ![Plugin usage example](https://i.imgur.com/MvF90dz.gif)

 https://i.imgur.com/MvF90dz.gifv